dwyl/summer/useful-info.md

 ###Recommended clothing
 We expect everything to be very casual (we're pretty far from anywhere _fancy_) and you'll probably end up **swimming or in the water pretty much every day**.
-Remember to bring clothing for the other activities you may want to participate in. //TODO add activities info
+Remember to bring clothing for [any other activities](#activities) you may want to participate in.

 It gets a little colder at night, so you'll want to bring something to throw over the top of what you're wearing.
 There may be a couple of foggy days!